Description:- Udaygiri and Khandagiri caves, State:- Odisha

 renovation work of the Gadakhai is going on in full swing.
 The Barabati

-Somavamshi dynasty lineage ruler Maharaja Markata Keshari while
+was built in 987 CE by the Somavamshi dynasty lineage ruler Maharaja Markata Keshari while

 Samaleswari Temple is a Hindu temple in Sambalpur,

-Western Odisha, India, dedicated to the goddess known as 'Samaleswari', also known among the natives as samalei maa, meaning Mother Samaleswari.
+Western Odisha, India, dedicated to the goddess known as 'Samaleswari,' also known among the natives as 'Samalei Maa,' meaning Mother Samaleswari.
 Shree Shree Samaleswari, the presiding deity of Sambalpur,

-as durable as granite, cemented with lime mortar, the whole building is
+as durable as granite, cemented with lime mortar.
+The whole building is

 consists of two separate structures.
 The square sanctum enshrining the deity is

 by 12 stone pillars.
-Eleven parswa devis, are embedded on the outer wall of the
+Eleven parswa devis are embedded on the outer wall of the sanctum so that the devotees can worship those deities during parikrama

 through the vaulted circumambulation.
 The idol of Shree Shree Samalei Devi